Nissan's Ghosn gone, American Kelly faces Japan trial alone

 Kelly’s treatment has been unfair, Wareham said.
 But he is confident Kelly will be vindicated because he is so “obviously innocent,” he said.

-Separately, Japan is seeking the extradition of two Americans, Michael Taylor and his son Peter Taylor, wanted on charges of smuggling Ghosn out of Japan.
+Separately, Japan is seeking the extradition of two Americans, Michael Taylor and his son Peter Taylor, on charges of smuggling Ghosn out of Japan.
+U.S. Magistrate Judge Donald Cabell issued a ruling Friday approving their extradition, but the final decision rests with the U.S. State Department.
 They are being held in a Massachusetts jail without bail.

+Paul Kelly, an attorney for the Taylors, said they looked forward to presenting their arguments at the State Department, including the history of Michael Taylor, a former U.S. Army Special Forces veteran, who has achieved “stunning well documented victories over criminals and terrorists.”

 Ghosn has repeatedly slammed Japan’s court system, denouncing it as “hostage justice.”

-That is a widespread criticism given that the conviction rate is above 99 per cent.
+That is a widespread criticism given that the conviction rate is above 99%.
 Suspects are routinely grilled by police or prosecutors without a lawyer present and held for months before trial, a practice that critics say leads to false confessions and lacks a presumption of innocence.

 At the heart of the whole Ghosn saga is the tendency for Japanese executives to be paid far less than their Western counterparts, while they work more as part of “salaryman” teams than as powerful leaders.